 A major player in the invoicing game, Freshbooks’ features go beyond invoicing.
-Think expenses, time tracking, project collaboration, payments, and reporting.
+Think of expenses, time tracking, project collaboration, payments, and reporting.
 It even has a mobile app, great for freelancers on the go.

-You can also accept credit card payments via Freshbooks, which makes getting paid that much easier.
-FreshBooks also has a reporting feature that allows you to create custom reports, showcasing how your business is growing, and where it needs to improve.
+You can also accept credit card payments via FreshBooks, which makes getting paid that much easier.
+FreshBooks also has a reporting feature that allows you to create custom reports, showcasing how your business is growing and where it needs to improve.

 With more than 1 million subscribers, Xero has emerged as a major player in the invoicing game.
-It’s also a great online accounting software for small businesses who want to keep a close eye on cash flow.
+It’s also a great online accounting software for small businesses that want to keep a close eye on cash flow.

 Features include a mobile app with the capability to send invoices, reconcile your accounts, even create expense forms, all from your smartphone.
-Speaking of reconciling, Xero also has the ability to import and categorize your latest bank statement, which makes seeing cash flow in real time that much easier.
+Speaking of reconciling, Xero also has the ability to import and categorize your latest bank statement, which makes seeing cash flow in real-time that much easier.
 Bonus: it syncs with more than 700 business apps.

-But perhaps Xero’s best feature is the ability to send online invoices – and be notified when clients open them.
+But perhaps Xero’s best feature is the ability to send online invoices and be notified when clients open them.
 That way, you’re never left wondering if your invoices are lost in the abyss of someone’s e-mail inbox.

-03Best for Small Businesses : Wave
+Best for Small Businesses : Wave

-Wave also has an informative blog, featuring added-value content and videos on bookkeeping, how to get your books under control, learning about cash flow, and more.
+Wave also has an informative blog featuring added-value content and videos on bookkeeping, how to get your books under control, learning about cash flow, and more.
 Wave offers free invoicing and accounting tools, as well as a pay-per-use payment option, plus a paid monthly option to handle payroll.